containers/virtcontainers/README.md

 * `CreateContainer(podID string, container ContainerConfig)` creates a Container on a given Pod.

-* `DeleteContainer(containerID string)` deletes a Container from a Pod.
+* `DeleteContainer(podID, containerID string)` deletes a Container from a Pod.
 If the container is running it needs to be stopped first.

-* `StartContainer(containerID string)` starts an already created container.
+* `StartContainer(podID, containerID string)` starts an already created container.

-* `StopContainer(containerID string)` stops an already running container.
+* `StopContainer(podID, containerID string)` stops an already running container.

-* `EnterContainer(containerID string, cmd Cmd)` enters an already running container and runs a given command.
+* `EnterContainer(podID, containerID string, cmd Cmd)` enters an already running container and runs a given command.

-* `ContainerStatus(containerID string)` returns a detailed container status.
+* `ContainerStatus(podID, containerID string)` returns a detailed container status.

 ## Virtc example